Write a CV (for MBA)

 - Make sure that your layout shows a clear, logical structure.
 It needs to be easy to read at speed and include a good amount of white space.

 - Always present your information in reverse chronological order.
-Begin with your MBA, if you wish to build on it for your next career move.
+Begin with your MBA, if you wish to build on this qualification and use it as a stepping stone for your next career move.

-- Make headings work for you (e.g. Financial Management Employment; Operational Management Experience etc.)
+- Make headings work for you (e.g. Financial Management Employment; Operational Management Experience; Consultancy Experience, etc.- as appropriate).

 - To produce an informative, yet concise document it is recommended to use bullet points.
 Full grammatical sentences are not required.
 Use the KISS principle: keep it short and simple.
 Begin your phrases with a brief description of responsibilities and achievements, preferably starting with an action verb (see below).